 Photograph R. Phillips.

+At Patuanak, the freight had just arrived and was all piled neatly in the warehouse waiting the dry goods and hardware to be opened and marked.
+When we got to Dillon, the store was in shambles.
 Sangster Jessiman, the manager, and his clerk were busy opening hardware cartons and the floor was littered with excelsior, metal strapping and empty cartons, and the counters were piled with pots, pans, and kettles waiting to be marked.

 'My God,' exclaimed Mr Sutherland.
 'I've never seen a mess like this in all my life.'
 The manager hastened to explain that his winter freight had just arrived and he was in the last stages of unpacking and marking his new supplies.